Niagara Falls, Ontario

 • Blackburn Brew House – stopped in Sunday after visiting Niagara on the Lake for a flight.
 Great selection of beers.
 I had their black lager, Back Alley, with a meal at Blind Pig a few days prior and loved it so wanted to check out their other beers.
 The food looked good, too.

-I had a few other meals out but the food was below average and wildly overpriced, about what is expected for a tourist town like Niagara.
+I had a few other meals out but the food was below average and wildly overpriced, about what is expected for a tourist town like Niagara Falls.
 The food gets cheaper the further away from the falls you go.

 On the Water White boardwalk